 Case assignment: We plan to discuss five cases in this course.
-You are obligated in this course to prepare for course discussion by thorough reading and analysis of the assigned materials before the classes.
-You will be asked to write a brief report (within one page) on the pre-assigned questions for at least three out of the five cases, and submit each report at beginning of the class in which we discuss the case.
+You are obligated in this course to prepare for case discussion by thorough reading and analysis of the assigned materials before the classes.
+You will be asked to write an individual brief report (within 1 page) on the preassigned questions, and submit at least three out of the five reports at beginning of the class in which we discuss the case.
+Each report will be graded based on its quality.
+If you submit more than three reports, you will get the average grade of the three ones with the highest scores.